This is for POWH Community Services

 Hospital in the Home (HiTH)

-HiTH is an acute care service that is provided free of charge to patients 18 years and over who reside within the St George area.
+HiTH is an acute care service that is provided free of charge (Medicare Subsidised) to patients 18 years and over who reside within the St George area.

-This service offers treatment in your home (or an agreed safe location) as a substitution for in hospital care.
+This service allows you to remain home as a substitution for in hospital care.
 Treatment may be a combination of home visits, clinic visits (located in main tower ward block, Level 4 North), and/or virtual tele-health appointments.

 Benefits of HiTH include, but are not limited to: